 - What's new in Unicode 6.2 ?

-If you were a little disappointed in Unicode 6.2 released in September 2012, which only added a single new character to the Unicode Standard (₺), then you may be hoping that Unicode 6.3, scheduled for release in late summer or early autumn 2013, will provide a more substantial addition of new characters to the Unicode Standard.
+If you were a little disappointed in Unicode 6.2 released in September 2012, which only added a single new character to the Unicode Standard (₺), then you may be hoping that Unicode 6.3, scheduled for release in September 2013, will provide a more substantial addition of new characters to the Unicode Standard.
 If that is the case then you will probably be disappointed by Unicode 6.3 as well.
 The version of Unicode that includes the characters currently in the process of being added to ISO/IEC 10646:2012 (3rd ed.)
-Amendment 1 (Linear A, Palmyrene, Manichaean, Khojki, Khudawadi, Bassa Vah, Duployan, etc.) and Amendment 2 (Caucasian Albanian, Psalter Pahlavi, Old Hungarian, Mahajani, Grantha, Modi, Pahawh Hmong, Mende, etc.) will not be released until some time in 2014 (almost certainly as Unicode version 7.0).
+Amendment 1 (Linear A, Palmyrene, Manichaean, Khojki, Khudawadi, Bassa Vah, Duployan, etc.) and Amendment 2 (Caucasian Albanian, Psalter Pahlavi, Old Hungarian, Mahajani, Grantha, Modi, Pahawh Hmong, Mende, etc.) will not be released until some time in 2014 (as Unicode version 7.0).
 In the meanwhile, Unicode 6.3 is being released, largely to accomodate various changes to character properties.
 This was originally going to be an update version (6.2.1) with no new characters, but it will now include five new characters fast-tracked from ISO/IEC 10646:2012 Amendment 2, all of which are special bidirectional control format characters with no visible glyph:

 - U+061C: ARABIC LETTER MARK

 - U+2066: LEFT-TO-RIGHT ISOLATE

 - U+2068: FIRST STRONG ISOLATE

 What else can we say about Unicode 6.3 ?